Chapter: Arrhythmogenic Right Ventricular Cardiomyopathy

 ARVC should be differentiated from idiopathic left ventricular outflow tract ventricular tachycardia, Brugada syndrome, Uhl anomaly, right ventricular myocardial infarction, and dilated cardiomyopathy.

 1. Symptomatic treatment targets arrhythmia and includes mainly sotalol, beta-blockers, or amiodarone.
-Agents and dosage: [Table 2.6-4 in Cardiac Arrhythmias].
+Agents and dosage: Table 3.4-2.

 2. Radiofrequency ablation is used in case of intolerance or ineffectiveness of antiarrhythmic agents in patients with life-threatening arrhythmia.